What Is the CO-STAR Prompt Framework?

 Quick Answer

-CO-STAR is a six-part prompt structure: Context (background), Objective (task), Style (writing style), Tone (emotional register), Audience (who reads it), Response (output format).
-It helps produce consistent, targeted LLM output by making every constraint explicit.
+CO-STAR is a six-part prompt structure for consistent LLM output: Context (background), Objective (task), Style (writing style), Tone (emotional register), Audience (who reads it), Response (output format).
+It helps produce targeted outputs by making every constraint explicit and reduces ambiguity in instructions.

 Updated: 2026-05